egenn/hugo-valpro/README.md

 blogdown::new_site(theme = 'egenn/hugo-valpro')
 ```

-For the full documentation, see this section in Yihui's **blogdown** book: https://bookdown.org/yihui/blogdown/themes.html
+For more documentation, take a look at the "themes" section in Yihui's [blogdownbook](https://bookdown.org/yihui/blogdown/themes.html)

 ## Features